-Keep in mind that once you begin to take required minimum distributions, or RMDs, from a traditional IRA at age 70 ½, you can no longer contribute to a traditional IRA, says Richard E. Reyes, CFP professional and a financial adviser with Wealth and Business Planning Group in Maitland, Fla.
+Keep in mind that once you begin to take required minimum distributions, or RMDs, from a traditional IRA at age 70 1/2, you can no longer contribute to a traditional IRA, says Richard E. Reyes, CFP professional with Wealth and Business Planning Group in Maitland, Florida.
 With Roth IRAs, there are no age restrictions for contributions.

-Investors age 50 and older can contribute $5,500 for 2013 plus a "catch-up" contribution of $1,000 for a total maximum possible IRA contribution of $6,500.
+Investors age 50 and older can contribute $5,500 for 2016, plus a "catch-up" contribution of $1,000 for a total maximum possible IRA contribution of $6,500.
 That doesn't mean that you have to invest the full amount; any contribution will help build savings for the future.
+You can make this contribution for the 2016 tax year up to the tax-filing deadline in mid-April.

 Pros and cons